Ivory Coast's Wilfried Bony unfazed by goal-scoring drought at Afcon | Goal.com

-Afcon 2019: I have good connection with Wilfried Zaha, says Ivory Coast striker Wilfried Boy
+Afcon 2019: I have good connection with Wilfried Zaha, says Ivory Coast striker Wilfried Bony

 Ivorian centre forward Wilfried Bony says he is unfazed by his scoring drought at the ongoing 2019 Africa Cup of Nations (Afcon) finals in Egypt.